How to See Your Art in a New Light

 Step 2: Have Your Thumbnail Sketches Ready

-Thumbnail sketches are small quick drawings that capture an idea's core.
-They work as visual notes to help you explore different paths in your visual communication.
-Keep your collection of thumbnail sketches close by so you can check them when you're reimagining your work.
+Thumbnail sketches are small, quick drawings that capture an idea's core.
+They act as visual notes to help you explore multiple avenues in your visual communication.
+Keep your collection of thumbnail sketches close by so you can check them when you're redesigning your work.

 Step 4: Welcome Changes and Try New Things